 Let’s go through the points together with the goal that soon, you’ll be able to fit all your life in a carry-on and pack lighter for summer trips and winter trips, too.

-Nomad Packing: The Philosophical Part
+The Philosophical Part of Packing

 We have all heard of minimalistic movements, of people that got rid of 85% of their possessions and felt extremely relieved and freed.
 But let’s be honest, that can sound more terrifying and drastic than enjoyable.
 Marie Kondo—forgive me—but too many objects still sparkle joy in my life!
 Consequently, even if I fit my whole life in luggage and live off of it for 6-9 months (or sometimes more), I still have some of my stuff at my parents’ house back in Italy, where I am from.